house-open/portfolio-open/README.md

 ---

-Developed and designed by Sparsh Kamat.
+Developed and designed by Liu Ming.